 With much of the country under stay-at-home orders through the spring, a disturbing rise in minors reporting abuse has been seen by the National Sexual Assault Hotline.
-We are sexual abuse attorneys in O’Fallon, IL.

 By the end of March, the hotline reported a 22% surge in calls by children under 18, and half of all calls came from minors, according to the Rape, Abuse and Incest National Network (RAINN), which operates the hotline.
+As attorneys for sexual abuse in O’Fallon, IL, we wanted to share these important observations about sexual abuse.

 Most abusers are family members